binarystash/pdf-watermarker/README.md

 * bottomright
 * bottomleft

-See the [API Documentation](https://github.com/binarystash/pdf-watermarker/wiki/API-Documentation) more details.
+See the [API Documentation](https://github.com/binarystash/pdf-watermarker/wiki/API-Documentation) for more details.

 ## Support